tfry-git/EmbAJAX/README.md

 - Automatic addition of AJAX code to relay control information from the client to the server and back
 - Automatic handling of the AJAX requests on the server side
 - Object-based representation of the controls on the web page.
-The programmer can simply interact with local objects, while the framework shall take care of keeping information in sync with the client.
+The programmer can simply interact with local objects, while the framework takes care of keeping information in sync with the client.
+- Allows multiple clients to interact with the same page, concurrently.

-This framework _could_ be used independtly of the Arduino environment, but Arduino is the main target, thus the C++ implementation, and a focus on keeping things lean in memory.
+This framework _could_ be used indepently of the Arduino environment, but Arduino is the main target, thus the C++ implementation, and a focus on keeping things lean in memory.

 ## Status